 Lively is a good choice if you want to manage your own HSA.
 The platform has a mobile app and website, and the company is committed to making it easy for people to monitor their health savings accounts.
 It also offers competitive rates on loans and CDs.

-The company’s fees are reasonable, but they’re usually lower than other companies that offer similar services.
-However, there are no minimums or fees associated with opening an account; you can fund it with as little as $25!
+The company’s fees are reasonable but usually lower than other companies that offer similar services.
+However, no minimums or fees are associated with opening an account; you can fund it with as little as $25!

 HSA Bank is one of the best HSA providers in the country.
-You’ll be able to open a high-yield savings account, and even a low-cost HSA with no minimum balance.
+You can open a high-yield savings account and even a low-cost HSA with no minimum balance.
 Its customer service team has over 30,000 members, so if you have any questions or issues they can help you out with, they’ll be there for you.

 Fidelity is a great choice for investors.
-Fidelity offers a high-yield savings account, a health savings account, a cash management account and brokerage services.
+Fidelity offers a high-yield, a health savings account, a cash management account, and brokerage services.
 They also offer retirement plans that allow you to make tax-advantaged contributions on any type of income or investment.

 As an HSA owner, you can use your funds to pay for eligible medical expenses such as prescription drugs and over-the-counter medications at pharmacies (including those inside Target stores).
-You will also have access to low-cost health care providers that are in network with your plan.
+You will also have access to low-cost healthcare providers in the network with your plan.

 HealthEquity is a provider of health savings accounts (HSA).
 They offer a wide range of health savings account (HSA) products, including HSA checking accounts and debit cards.

 HealthEquity was founded in 1999 and is headquartered in Salt Lake City, Utah.
 The company has been providing HSAs since 2006 when it launched the first-ever national HSA with America’s largest bank: Chase Bank.

 HSA Bank is an HSA Bank Holding Company division that has existed since 2005.
 The bank is FDIC-insured, meaning the federal government protects your money by up to $250,000 if it fails.